celestiaorg/docs/docs/nodes/qgb.md

 ![QGB-Orchestrator](/img/nodes/qgb-orchestrator.png)

-The Relayer deploys the QGB smart contract first to the EVM L1 chain (if it is not deployed before) and then relays the attestations from Celestia App to the EVM L1 Chain.
+The Relayer deploys the QGB smart contract first to the EVM L1 chain (if it is not deployed before), and then relays the attestations from Celestia App to the EVM L1 Chain.

 The diagram below goes over this process.